JuliaPlots/MakieGallery.jl/docs/src/interaction.md

 # Interaction
 Makie offers a sophisticated referencing system to share attributes across the Scene in your plot.
-This is great for animations and saving resources -- also if the backend decides to put data on the GPU you might even share those in GPU memory.
+This is great for interaction, animations and saving resources -- also if the backend decides to put data on the GPU you might even share those in GPU memory.

 Interaction and animations in Makie are handled by using [`Observables`](https://juliagizmos.github.io/Observables.jl/stable/).
 An "observable", called `Node` in Makie, is a structure that can have its value updated interactively.
+Interaction, animations and more are done using `Node`s and event triggers.

-In this page we overview how the `Node`s pipeline works, and we give an introduction to the existing "atomic" functions for interaction.
-Examples that use interaction can be found in the
+In this page we overview how the `Node`s pipeline works, how event-triggering works, and we give an introduction to the existing "atomic" functions for interaction.
-Examples/`interaction` page (see [Examples index](@ref)).
+Examples that use interaction can be found in the Examples/`interaction` page (see [Examples index](@ref) as well).

 ## `Node` interaction pipeline
 ### The `Node` structure